-"Use case" Assessment type Tool / questionnaire Initial supplier qualification; supplier HW: VDA 6.3 HW: VDA 6.3 re-qualification; new site release SW: Aspice SW: ASPICE Production process release (APQP) HARMAN MPA; VDA 6.3; MPA questionnaire; VDA6.3; Capacity verification R@R HARMAN R@R; appropriate supplier R@R templates Supplier development (IATF 16949) IATF 16949 Checklist, report, or similar SQIP; actual quality issues As appropriate (e.g. MPA process walk) Checklist, report, or similar
+"Use case" Assessment type Tool / questionnaire Initial supplier qualification; HW: VDA 6.3 HW: VDA 6.3 supplier re-qualification; new site release SW: Aspice SW: ASPICE Production process release HARMAN MPA; MPA questionnaire; VDA6.3; (APQP) VDA 6.3; Capacity verification R@R HARMAN R@R; appropriate supplier R@R templates Supplier development (IATF 16949) IATF 16949 Checklist, report, or similar SIP; actual quality issues As appropriate (e.g. MPA process walk) Checklist, report, or similar Corporate Social Responsibility - CSR As appropriate Checklist, report, or similar

 The supplier will make available appropriate management personnel as well as technical personnel for each phase of the above audits.
 Supplier shall perform self-assessment at least 1 week before HARMAN audit and supplier's self-assessment will be baseline documents for HARMAN onsite audit.
 Complete access must be granted to all phases of the manufacturing process, to include clean rooms, laboratories, storage areas, etc. The audit team will be limited in sensitive areas; however, the supplier must accommodate at least two auditors in all areas.
 Appropriate protective equipment/clothing will be provided to HARMAN personnel for access to these areas.
-(Where special protective gear or clothing is required, it will be the supplier's responsibility to insure that this is available in sizes appropriate to the inspection team members.)
+(Where special protective gear or clothing is required, it will be the supplier's responsibility to ensure that this is available in sizes appropriate to the inspection team members.)